Environment Manager

 environment management system provided to qBraid end-users through a simple, intuitive graphical user interface.

-It offers curated development environments in Python and Q# over a range of quantum applications.
+It offers curated development environments over a range of quantum applications.

-Click on the `ENVS` tab in the upper-right of the Lab console to expand the Environment Manager sidebar and view
+Click the **Environments** icon in the top-right of the Lab console to open the Environment Manager sidebar and view

 ## Install environment